The Latest Google Search Console Updates: What You Need to Know

 The Index Coverage file is a useful factor to the Search Console suite as it allows you to get a pinnacle-stage view of the crawling and indexing issues without delay from Google.
 However, it isn’t without its boundaries:

-Limited rows: When you dig into the problems flagged with the aid of Index Coverage, you’re restricted to one,000 rows of URLs.
-While 1,000 pages will offer higher than enough instances to diagnose and connect problems on maximum sites, it can make things elaborate for larger websites with thousands and thousands of pages.
+Limited rows: When you dig into the problems flagged with the aid of Index Coverage, you’re restricted to 1,000 rows of URLs.
+While 1,000 pages will offer more than enough instances to diagnose and connect problems on maximum sites, it can make things elaborate for larger websites with thousands and thousands of pages.

 URL Inspection